sudoamin/mars-os/README.md

 8. Network stack
 9. Drivers
     - RTL8139
-10. Write a loader to loading larger kernels and using the ATA
+10. Write a loader to load larger kernels by the ATA
 11. Append the ps1 to end of mars.img and load it at 0x20000
 12. Complete console and Add a shell (named soil)